 Kelly is the Communications Coordinator for IPRH.
 Previously, Kelly worked for the Institute for Computing in Humanities, Arts and Social Sciences (I-CHASS), the National Center for Supercomputing Applications, the Illini Union marketing department, and the digital marketing department of Wilton, Inc. She graduated from the University of Illinois at Urbana-Champaign with a BFA in New Media art and a minor in Informatics.

 Jennifer is the Client Relations and Special Projects Coordinator for IPRH.
 She brings over five years of event management experience and is happy to assist in planning your next event at the Levis Faculty Center.
 She is a graduate of Millikin University with a B.A. in Communication and a minor in English Writing.

 Jason B.P.
 Mierek

-Project Manager, Humanities Without Walls
+Director of Operations, Humanities Without Walls

 Jason joined IPRH in May 2014 as the Visiting Project Manager for the Humanities Without Walls consortium.
 He comes to IPRH from the Department of Landscape Architecture at the University of Illinois at Urbana-Champaign where he served as Office Manager.
 He has been with the University of Illinois for almost a decade; before managing the office of Landscape Architecture, he provided staff and student support in the College of Fine and Applied Arts Undergraduate Academic Affairs Office and the College of Agricultural, Consumer and Environmental Sciences (ACES) Office of International Programs.
 He also taught world and Asian religions, in face-to-face and online contexts, at Parkland College from 2003–2013.
 Previously, he worked in various aspects of publishing, first as the Direct Sales Coordinator for the American office of Lonely Planet Publications, and later as Production Coordinator for Publication Services, Inc.